hifibi/google-keep-to-markdown/README.md

 ## How to Use

 - Clone the repo.
 - Put Google Keep data from Takeout into `./notes_unconverted`.
 It can be at any subfolder level.
-All JSON files in `./notes_unconverted` will be assumed to be `Keep no`tes.
+All JSON files in `./notes_unconverted` will be assumed to be Keep notes.
 - Run `main.py`.
 - Find a table of contents by tag at `./notes_converted/tag_index.md`.
 - If you re-run the script, converted notes will be overwritten but not cleaned up.